MicrosoftDocs/EMDocs/EMDocs/mtptrialguide.md

 - RADIUS Accounting from VPNs

 ### Prerequisites
-- Administrative access to Azure portal
+- Administrative access to the Azure portal
 - Access to on-premises domain controller
 - Completion of Lab Exercise #5 (Set up and configure Windows Defender ATP) if you want to configure Azure ATP integration with Windows Defender ATP.

 ### Setting Up Azure Advanced Threat Protection
 An Azure ATP workspace is required to set up Azure ATP for your tenant.
 Configuring Azure ATP is a multi-phased process requiring configuration for both on-premises components (i.e. domain controller) and cloud components (i.e. Azure ATP workspace).

+> [!Important]
-[!Important] Perform these steps in the domain controller VM, [DC01](https://labondemand.com/LabProfile/EditInstructions/45973)
+> Perform these steps in the domain controller VM, [DC01](https://labondemand.com/LabProfile/EditInstructions/45973)

 ### Configure Azure AD Sync with domain controller
 Azure AD Sync allows you to join your on-premises Active Directory with your Azure Active Directory.
 Perform the following steps on your on-premises domain controller:
 1. Sign in to the domain controller server with local user credentials (provided in the Resources tab).
-2. In a new browser window, browse to the [Azure management portal](https://portal.azure.com)
+2. In a new browser window, browse to the [Azure management portal](https://portal.azure.com).
 3. In the left navigation menu, select **Azure Active Directory**.
 4. Under **Manage**, click **Azure AD Connect**.
 5. Click **Download Azure AD Connect**.